-Dogtown Media was conceived on a road trip with my friend and soon-to-be business partner en route to San Francisco.
-I knew from the day that Steve Jobs introduced the world to the App Store in 2009 that the future of tech was going to shift to mobile apps.
-A new novel system allowed savvy, independent mobile app developers (https://www.dogtownmedia.com/) like us to turn an idea into an iPhone app that could, in turn, be installed on millions of devices.
-We both saw ourselves as part of a technological revolution never before seen in history.
+Dogtown Media was conceived the day that Steve Jobs introduced the world to the App Store in 2008.
+At that point, it was clear that the future of tech was going to shift to smartphones running mobile apps.
+Everything started falling into place on a road trip to San Francisco with my friend and soon-to-be business partner.
+We both knew that this new mobility system would open the flood gates for savvy, independent mobile app developers like us to turn an idea into an iPhone app.
+The opportunity to build a digital product that could be installed on millions of devices was irresistible.
+We saw ourselves as part of a technological revolution never before seen in history.

 What does your typical day look like?
 How do you make it productive?

-Aside from specifics like meetings, setting milestones, and executing what needs to take place in order to make progress, I spend a good portion of every day taking stock of current endeavors to ensure our clients are happy.
+Aside from specifics like meetings, setting milestones, and executing key action items to achieve progress, I spend a good portion of every day helping the team develop and nurture strong client relationships.
 I also try to take a step back to ensure we’re always staying true to Dogtown Media’s vision: to not only drive maximum impact and value, but also produce products with purpose.